The 8 Best Proofpoint Competitors & Alternatives in 2026

 Trellix DLP Drawbacks

 • Limited Incident Exporting.
-McAfee DLP has a significant limitation in exporting total incidents, occasionally resulting in an unresponsive console [*].
+Trellix DLP has a significant limitation in exporting total incidents, occasionally resulting in an unresponsive console.
+Managing evidence produced by DLP incidents can be challenging, especially in SaaS deployments that rely on third-party storage providers.

 • High Resource Usage and Cost.
-The software frequently consumes more CPU resources than acceptable, impacting server performance.
-Additionally, its pricing is considered high compared to other competitors in the market [*].
+The software frequently consumes more CPU resources than acceptable, impacting server and endpoint performance.
+Additionally, its pricing is considered high compared to other competitors in the market, with a total cost of ownership that can be significant for smaller organizations.

 • Excessive False Positives.
-Users have experienced excessive false positive warnings, which can complicate threat detection and management [*].
+Users have experienced excessive false positive warnings, which can complicate threat detection and management.
+Legitimate applications are sometimes categorized as malicious, requiring ongoing tuning.

 • Complex Filter Configuration.
 Setting up filters for sensitive information like SSNs and credit card numbers can be challenging.
-Overly narrow filters might capture irrelevant data, and rule creation can slow down the tool’s performance [*].
+The policy creation process offers granularity but can be intricate and time-consuming.
+The user interface can also be a puzzle for some users, hindering efficiency.

 8. Securonix

 Securonix enhances insider threat detection with real-time monitoring.
 Its advanced behavioral analytics add depth and precision to alerts.
-With Securonix, you can effectively detect and address internal and external threats using the Next-Gen SIEM technology.
+With Securonix, you can effectively detect and address internal and external threats using the Unified Defense SIEM technology, now built on Snowflake’s data cloud for scalability and performance.
 This technology is fueled by complex behavior analytics that relies on machine learning algorithms to enable you to correlate events, highlighting the most critical alerts.

 Key Features of Securonix